Welcome to the second post in this series on slow living.

 - “By joining the slow movement we have the opportunity to connect to life.
 What does connecting to life mean?
 To connect to life is to connect to every aspect of our lives.
 Most important of all is to connect to ourselves, and to our own movement within life.
 That is, to connect to our body and our mind, to connect to spirituality, to our stage in life, to connect to the natural rhythms that guide us, and to connect to death and dying – a natural part of life.” — SlowMovement.com³

 The Slow Movement Today

-There are a few that I think are worth digging into a bit deeper: slow cities, slow travel, and slow fashion.
+There are a few slow areas that I think are worth digging into a bit deeper in this post: slow cities, slow travel, and slow fashion.

-Slow cities — or “cittaslow” since it was founded in Italy — is the “International Network of Cities where Living is Good.”
+Slow cities—or cittaslow4 since it was founded in Italy—is the “International Network of Cities where Living is Good.”
 There are currently 236 cities across 30 countries that have met the criteria to call themselves slow cities.

-Slow cities aim to low down the overall pace of life, design the space for humans (vs. traffic), improve the quality of life in urban areas, take care of the environment, promote a healthy lifestyle, and preserve the special nature of local cultures.
+Slow cities aim to slow down the overall pace of life, design the space for humans (vs traffic), improve the quality of life in urban areas, take care of the environment, promote a healthy lifestyle, and preserve the special nature of local cultures.

 While traveling, slow travelers connect with the local communities by eating and sightseeing at local places instead of going to touristy or mainstream destinations.
 Some go as far as living like the locals.